shaunn17/MiniProject-SmartCIty-Traveler-Application/README.md

  We make a list of sightseeing information according to sightseeing categories.
 In the result, we display both guidance routes on the map and guidance routes by text.
 The application displays a menu with main categories of attraction available in the city, by clicking on one of the categories all the related information is displayed.

-Made in collaboration with Rebecca Dsouza, Shaun Figueiro and Collin Ferreira.
+Made in collaboration with Rebecca Dsouza, Leah Dsouza and Collin Ferreira.